joachim-gassen/ExPanDaR/README.md

 <!--/html_preserve-->
 ### Conclusion

 This is all there is (currently).
 All these functions are rather simple wrappers around established R functions.
 They can easily be modified to fit your needs and taste.
-Enjoy!
+Have fun!